MicrosoftDocs/windows-itpro-docs/windows/deployment/update/wufb-reports-overview.md

     - UCUpdateAlert
 - Client data collection to populate the Windows Update for Business reports tables

 Currently, these new tables are available to all Updates Compliance users.
-They will be displayed along with the original Updates Compliance tables.
+They'll be displayed along with the original Updates Compliance tables.

 :::image type="content" source="media/wufb-reports-query-table.png" alt-text="Screenshot of using a custom Kusto (KQL) query on Windows Update for Business reports data in Log Analytics." lightbox="media/wufb-reports-query-table.png":::